microsoft/vscode-python-devicesimulator/README.md

 - _**[Python 3.7+](https://www.python.org/downloads/)**_: Make sure you've added python and pip to your PATH in your environment variables.
 (1)
 - _**[Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)**_: This will be installed automatically from the marketplace when you install Device Simulator Express.

+### Linux-only Requirements
+To successfully run the virtual environment setup on your first run, please run the following command: `sudo apt install python3.8-venv`

 ## Circuit Playground Express (CPX) Simulator

 ### Features